 Jabber / Google Talk

-Useful Tip: If you plan to run business webinars online using Google Hangouts, then see this article we’ve written about a great plugin that lets you run a professional video conferencing platform on your web site using Google Hangouts:
+Tip: If you plan to run webinars online using Google Hangouts, then see this article we’ve written about a great plugin that lets you manage a professional webinar platform on your WP site using Google Hangouts:

 As mentioned earlier, you can add a Nickname and/or select a different name to display as the author of your posts …

-Once you have set this up, a link to the author displaying your chosen nickname is added to every post published on your site …
+Once you have set this up, a link to the author displaying your selected nickname will be added to every post published on your site …

-This link takes site visitors to the Author Archives section, where people can learn more about you (or about other authors registered as users on your site) and see all articles that you (or other authors) have published …
+Clicking on the author link takes site visitors to the Author Archives section, where they can learn more about you (or about other authors registered as users on your site) and see other articles that you (or your guest authors) have published …

-You can include links and text formatting like bold and italicized words to enhance your author description and promote yourself, your services, products, other websites, etc. to blog readers …
+You can add links and simple text formatting like bold and italicized words to enhance your author description and promote yourself, your services, products, other websites, etc. to site visitors …

-To do this just paste HTML formatted text into the About Yourself > Biographical Info box in your Profile section …
+To do this simply paste HTML formatted text into the About Yourself > Biographical Info field in your Profile section …

 Tip #3 (Advanced User): How To Hide User Profile Fields